Overview

 If you don’t see the System Settings option, select System Preferences.

-On the right pane, turn on the Wake for network access option.
+On the right pane, toggle the Wake for network access option on or off.

 See this Apple article for more info on how to set your sleep and wake settings.